There are no membership requirements other than an interest in the tenants at 221B Baker Street.

 There are no membership dues.

-Drinks and dinner at our meetings are Dutch treat.
+Meals and drinks at our meetings are Dutch treat.

 There are no business meetings, no board of directors, no treasury.
-There were four founding officers, but two of them have died, one has vanished, and the fourth makes only occasional appearances.
+There were four founding officers, but three of them have died and one has vanished.
 No replacements have been named.

 There are numerous committees, such as the Committee on Quizzes, the Committee on Victuals and the Committee on Commercials.
 However, these committees never meet and their membership is unknown.